This much I know: we live in amazing times.

 It’s fair to ask an online coach their certifications, degrees, and years of experience training people both in-person and online.

 If they don’t have a body of work in-person, then I’d be reluctant.
-So be like the FBI…search the fuck out of them.
+So be like the FBI…search the heck out of them.

 3. How customized are your programs?